adeptex/CTF/fstring-injection.md

 """
 ```

 Looks like a Python f-string.
 So this pwn challenge is about Python injection.
-According to the docs, `{}` evalues input before supply it to the f-string.
+According to the docs, `{}` evalues input before supplying it to the f-string.
 The vulnerability can be confirmed by creating a key `eval('print(1234)')` with `{}` as value:

 ```
 Welcome to the config creator!